 Sharm el Sheikh began as a Bedouin fishing village in the Sinai Peninsula, but it only began to develop at the end of the 17th century, becoming a highly prestigious tourist destination in a short period of time.
 It offers a wide range of activities that appeal to visitors, including snorkelling and diving, camel trekking in the desert, and excursions to the interior to visit historically significant sites.

-Sharm El-Sheikh is an Egyptian city on the southern part of the Sinai Peninsula.
-The city and holiday resort is a significant centre for tourism in Egypt, while also attracting many international conferences and diplomatic meetings.
+Sharm El-Sheikh, a beautiful Egyptian city which is located on the southern part of the Sinai Peninsula.
+The city and holiday resort is an important centre for the tourism industry in Egypt, drawing many global conferences and diplomatic agreements.

 Sharm El-Sheikh is the administrative centre of the South Sinai Governorate and it is considered one of the most important cities to be visited for relaxing after the regular Egypt tours.

 Extended for over 20 km on the coast of the Sinai Peninsula, Sharm El-Sheikh is famous among snorkelers and scuba divers.
 It rises on a bay that opens onto a rocky projection, on one side there is the sea, on the other the mountain.
 The beach is bordered by an avenue adjoined by palm trees, which opens onto bars, cafes, and restaurants.
 Despite the growing number of tourists, the widened reef still overflows with extraordinary marine creatures.

 Sharm is divided into two parts: to the south is the city with the port, and about 7 km to the north is the famous Naama Bay, the luxury tourist complex.
 It offers the most varied water activities, from sailing lessons, windsurfing, parasailing pulled by motorboat to the charming transparent glass-bottom boat trips in Sharm El Sheikh.